capitalone/CreditOffers-API-reference-app/README.md

-# Credit Offers API Reference App
+# Credit Offers API Reference Application Code

-*Summary of Credit Offers goes here.*
+Credit Offers is a card acquisition service that provides prequalified credit offer listings based on end customer provided information.
+Affiliates are able to provide these offers directly without need of a web redirect.
+If a prequalified offer is not available, a default offer is returned by us.

+## Software Requirements Including version
+This is version 1.0 of the Credit Offers API Reference Application Code.
+For software requirements, see Build/Install Instructions below.

 This reference app illustrates the use of the Credit Offers API to collect customer information and retrieve a list of targeted product offers for display.
+If you encounter any issues using this reference code, please submit them in the form of GitHub issues.

-## Getting Started
+## Build/Install Instructions

 ### config.js
 You can configure your clientID and clientSecret in credit-offers/config.js.
 In addition, if you change the default port for the mock API, you also need to update this file.